Stripping Mechanisms and Remediation for H$^-$ Beams: H Stripping Phenomena

 where $\tau$ is the H$^-$ ion lifetime in the presence of residual gas species $i$ with molecular density $\rho_i$ and scattering cross section $\sigma_i$ (e.g. ${\sim}10^{-17} \textrm{cm}^2$ for a 1~MeV H$^-$ beam in H$_2$), and $\beta c$ is the particle velocity.

 Since the loss rate is limited for high $\beta$, this type of stripping is often predominant in the low-energy beam transport (LEBT) section adjacent the ion source, where it is standard practice to inject a neutral diatomic gas to compensate for space charge.
 Typically, the gas pressure required for well-saturated space charge compensation is at least an order of magnitude below where stripping causes substantial beam loss \cite{valerio-lizarraga_negative_2015}.
-However, at higher energies further along the beam line, residual gas stripping can persist, depending on the vacuum level.
 While this should not reach the scale of intrabeam or Lorentz stripping, it can cause a non-negligible fraction of the total stripping \cite{chou_high_2005}.
 This is discussed further in Sec.~\ref{A2R}.

 Double stripping of H$^-$ is also most common in the LEBT (occurring either directly or with H$^0$ as an intermediary); it can comprise a large percentage of the total stripping losses in the case of high neutral-gas pressures.
 These double-stripped proton trajectories should be simulated for any H$^-$ beamline, especially those requiring high neutral gas pressures for space-charge compensation.
-Otherwise, a fraction of the protons which traverse coherently can be dumped in a single spot and cause structural damage \cite{raparia_double_proton}.
-At J-PARC, a chicane was installed in the medium-beta transport, just following the chopper, to divert protons generated in the high-pressure LEBT.
-This has been effective, although their recommendation is to avoid solenoid focusing in the LEBT (i.e. using a FODO lattice) to prevent proton capture at the outset \cite{ikegami_2012_beamcommiss}.
+Otherwise, a fraction of the protons which traverse coherently can be dumped in a single spot and cause structural damage \cite{raparia_double_proton_fixed}.
+At J-PARC in Tokai Japan, a chicane was installed in the medium-beta transport, just following the chopper, to divert protons generated in the high-pressure LEBT.
+This has been effective, although their recommendation is to avoid solenoid focusing in the LEBT (i.e. using a focus--drift--defocus, or FODO, lattice) to prevent proton capture at the outset \cite{ikegami_2012_beamcommiss}.

 At higher energies, these double-stripped protons are a concern in linacs where the superconducting RF frequency triples the normal-conducting one, thus capturing protons within accelerating buckets \cite{plum2013challenges,maruta_beamloss_2011}.
 For linacs where the frequency is doubled between the normal-conducting and superconducting sections, the protons are instead decelerated and, consequently, do not reach problematic energies in terms of activation \cite{plum_beam_2014,plum_beam_2016}.